mrjosh/helm-ls/README.md

 #### Values files

 Helm-ls will generate json-schemas for all values.\*yaml files and use yaml-language-server to provide autocompletion.
-This feature is currently in beta, see https://github.com/mrjosh/helm-ls/issues/61#issuecomment-2927585818 for details.
+This feature is currently in beta, see [this discussion](https://github.com/mrjosh/helm-ls/issues/61#issuecomment-2927585818) for details.

 #### Install